PiJoules/pennapps-xv-project/README.md

 ## Creating Pickled Data
 Usage of this program requires preprocessing of the images located in the `images/` directory.
-These images cna be preprocessed using the `resizer.py` script.
+These images can be preprocessed using the `resizer.py` script.
 Add the `-h` flag for usage.

-### Implementation
+## Implementation
 From a high level perspective, the program works by feeding a rough sketch of an image drawn by the user into the program and the program attempts to find the closest matches to the image in an existing database of images as efficitently as possible.

 ### Classifiers
 Machine learning is involved to compare the input image to all other images in the database.
-More specifically, a K Nearest Neighbors (KNN) classifier is used to due to simplicity of implementation, but other classifiers such as Support Vector Machines (SVM) and Artificial Neural Networks could be used just as well.
+More specifically, a K Nearest Neighbors (KNN) classifier is used due to simplicity of implementation, but other classifiers such as Support Vector Machines (SVM) and Artificial Neural Networks could be used just as well.

 ### Features used
 The primary features used for classification were the locations of edges in the images.
-Since th input is just a sketch that would normally be drawn with a stylus on a tablet, really only 2 colors are used (the brush color and the background).
+Since the input is just a sketch that would normally be drawn with a stylus on a tablet, really only 2 colors are used (the brush color and the background).
 Canny edge detection is performed with OpenCV and to increase the robustness of the edges and decrease granularity, all pixels surrounding those indicating edges (returned by the canny edge detection) were also set to white to indicate the possibility of an edge.